BA Art and Creative Writing

 - participated in an international exhibition at the Seoul Institute of Arts in South Korea.

-In your second year, you can spend a term studying abroad at one of our partner institutions in the USA, Canada, Australia, Taiwan, France, Switzerland or Finland.
+In your third year, you can spend a term studying abroad at one of our partner institutions in the USA, Canada, Australia, Taiwan, France, Switzerland or Finland.

 To find out more, visit our Study Abroad site.